Croatia Crypto Tax 2

 How to pay tax on income from cryptocurrencies

-Under Croatian law, the tax rate on capital gains for individuals is 12%.
-The tax base is determined as the difference between the sale price and the purchase price of the asset.
+3 Tax Computation: The tax rate on capital gains for individuals in Croatia is 12%.
+The taxable base is the difference between the selling and purchase price of the cryptocurrency.

 Recommendations